CMPUT301F25arcane/arcane-events/docs/GEOLOCATION_IMPLEMENTATION_PROGRESS.md

    - Makes event creation faster and more accurate

 2. **Location Tracking for Users**
-   - Users can opt-in to location tracking on login
+   - Location is automatically captured on login (no user choice)
+   - Location stored in session (SharedPreferences)
-   - Their location is captured when they join event waitlists
+   - Session location used when user joins event waitlists
-   - Only shown to organizers if user has enabled tracking
+   - Same location used for all events joined during that session

 3. **Map Visualization for Organizers**
    - Organizers can see all entrant join locations on an interactive map